PolyArch/cs259/04-miniproj-2.md

 * *Is it okay if I use existing modeling tools?*

-  If you can figure out how to use eg TimpeLoop for this project, that would be fascinating.
+  If you can figure out how to use eg TimeLoop for this project, that would be fascinating.
 In general its okay.

 * *Does the model need to be valid for all parameters* No, that would be really hard!
 Do your best to be general, but where you can't be, figure out why.